 Once you have a CV put together, it is important that you tailor and target it towards the opportunity you are applying to.
 To achieve this, try to:

-• Highlight and prioritise your most relevant information by changing the layout and order of information
+• Highlight and prioritise your most relevant content by changing the layout and order of sections and information as appropriate

 two students smiling and laughing